fipso/freenews/README.md

 ### Why ?

 The goal of this project is to provide a unpaywalling solution that works on platforms where modifying your browsers content is not possible.
 Basilcy this is something like [Hover](https://github.com/nathan-149/hover-paywalls-browser-extension), but as a reverse proxy (+DNS for better usability).
-This makes usage on mobile devices realy enjoyable.
+This makes usage on mobile devices really enjoyable.
 It can be used on all devices where the user is able to change the DNS and install a self signed CA.

 ### How does it work ?